openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/help/quickstart-walkthrough.md

 ## Create PKI

-You may use an existing PKI if you prefer, however, as part of the `expressInstall` a PKI is generated for you.
-The following will run through the process of generating your own PKI.
+As part of the `expressInstall` a PKI is generated automatically.
+The following represents the process of generating the PKI.
+The PKI consists of a root CA, three intermediate CAs (one for each of the controller's config sections.
+Additionally, an extra intermediate CA is created on the signing cert to demonstrate that arbitrary cert chain lengths are acceptable.)

 ### Setup